justin13601/ACES/docs/source/usage.md

 ### Installation

 To use ACES, first determine which data standard you'd like to use.
-Currently, ACES can be automatically applied to the [MEDS](https://github.com/Medical-Event-Data-Standard/meds) standard and the [EventStreamGPT (ESGPT)](https://github.com/mmcdermott/EventStreamGPT) standard.
+Currently, ACES can be automatically applied to the [Medical Event Data Standard (MEDS)](https://github.com/Medical-Event-Data-Standard/meds) and [EventStreamGPT (ESGPT)](https://github.com/mmcdermott/EventStreamGPT).
 Please first follow instructions on their respective repositories to install and/or transform your data into one of these standards.
 Alternatively, ACES also supports ***any*** arbitrary dataset schema, provided you extract the necessary dataset-specific plain predicates and format it **directly** as an event stream - details are provided [here](https://eventstreamaces.readthedocs.io/en/latest/predicates.html).

 **Note:** If you choose to use the ESGPT standard, please install ESGPT first before installing ACES.
 This ensures compatibility with the `polars` version required by ACES.